-

 WEHI offers a range of training opportunities for clinicians and medical students to develop skills in medical research.

-Close links to the clinic, and support from WEHI’s Clinical Translation Centre, enable clinician-scientists to oversee the translation of WEHI’s research from the laboratory to the clinic.
+Close links to the clinic, and support from WEHI’s Clinical Discovery & Translation team, enable clinician-scientists to oversee the translation of WEHI’s research from the laboratory to the clinic.

 Clinician-scientist training opportunities

 We encourage medical students and clinicians at all levels of their career to consider research training at WEHI, which is the University of Melbourne’s Department of Medical Biology.
-Opportunities for training include short-term placements as well as programs such as clinician PhD studies.
+Opportunities for training include short-term placements as well as programs to support clinicians undertaking PhDs and postdocs.

 Eligibility and selection criteria

-• Be currently enrolled in an Australian undergraduate medical degree
+• Are currently enrolled in an Australian medical degree

 * First year students can apply if they have completed an Honours degree